gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 #### Custom components

 Custom components are most traditionally distributed as packages in the React ecosystem.
-Components don't need to hook into the Gatsby build system, so if shipped with a plugin don't need to be included in a `gatsby-config`'s plugin array.
+Components don't need to hook into the Gatsby build system, so if shipped with a plugin they don't need to be included in a `gatsby-config`'s plugin array.
 This is the case with `gatsby-image` which is a React component.
 It doesn't need to be included in the plugins array because it is merely a component.

 Some plugins and themes ship with components you can use in a Gatsby site.
 An example is the [`<OutboundLink />` component from `gatsby-plugin-google-analytics`](/packages/gatsby-plugin-google-analytics/?=#outboundlink-component).
 Other plugins, like [`gatsby-plugin-react-helmet`](/packages/gatsby-plugin-react-helmet), require you to install components from other dependent libraries.

-Because themes are meant to own a section of a site—like a page or part of page—they are more suited to ship with components that could then be shadowed for customization.
+Because themes are meant to own a section of a site—like a page or part of a page—they are more suited to ship with components that could then be shadowed for customization.

 Starters will include components to render data, but they are tied to the starter.